 Second, the Monarch deck must have been issued for several years because two of my boxes are from the

 Monarch Cycle Mnfg.
-Co. which began in 1892, but the third is from the Monarch Sales Department of
+Co. which began in 1892, but the third is from the Monarch Sales Department

-of my decks has all 4 queens as Lillian Russell,
+Russell's endorsement is shown below].
+Lastly, one of my decks has all 4 queens as Lillian Russell,

 of Clubs.
 It is also interesting to note that the two images shown of Lillian Russell and Jessie

 Bartlett Davis in the Monarch deck are different from their pictures shown on the Stage deck issued

 one year later.
 By the way, both of their pictures appear together on the Queen of Diamonds in the

 The second of the decks pictured below is the Hartford

 Safety Bicycle deck, another great and rare bicycle advertising deck (not listed in my edition of the

 Hochman Encyclopedia).
 Scroll down to see examples of three different Hartford back designs.
 The most

-common of the three is shown in red and blue varieties.
+common of the three is shown in first, in red and blue varieties.
 I have only seen blue examples of